ig3/srf-scheduler/README.md

 ## API

+### getAverageStudyTimePerCard

+Returns the average study time per card in seconds, averaged over the specified number of study days.
+Days without study are ignored.
+The current day is ignored if there are prior study days.

+The purpose of this function is to provide an estimate of the study time in the next 24 hours per card due in the next 24 hours.
+This is used to calculate the new card mode.
+It is a factor in calculating the estimated forward looking average study time.

 ### getCountCardsDueToday

 Returns the number of cards to be reviewed between now and the end of the current day in localtime, excluding deferred cards.

+### getCountNewCardsToday

+Returns the number of new cards studied since the start of the current calendar day.

 ### getIntervals(card)